Weakly minimal groups with a new predicate: Bounded sets in weakly minimal theories

 Now assume $\cM_0$ is $|T|^+$-saturated.
 We argue that any model $\cN\succeq\cM_0$ must also be $|T|^+$-saturated, which suffices.
 The proof is essentially the same as \cite[Proposition 3.5]{GooLask} (in fact, the following argument can be adapted to any non-multidimensional theory by replacing the use of weak minimality with an appropriate version of the ``three-model lemma").
 Let $\cN^*$ be the $|T|^+$-prime model over $N$.
 If $\cN=\cN^*$ we finish, so assume otherwise.
 Choose $b\in N^*\backslash N$.
 Then $\tp(b/N)$ is a non-algebraic extension of $\tp(b/M_0)$ and so $b\ind_{M_0} N$ by weak minimality.
 Since $N^*$ is dominated by $N$ over $M_0$ (adapt \cite[Lemma 1.4.3.4$(iii)$]{Pibook} to the category of $|T|^+$-saturated models), we have $b\ind_{M_0}N^*$, which is a contradiction. \end{proof}

 Suppose now that $T$ is weakly minimal.
-Then a type over a model of $T$ is regular if and only if it is non-algebraic.
+Then a $1$-type over a model of $T$ is regular if and only if it is non-algebraic.
 Suppose $\cM\preceq\cN$ are $|T|^+$-saturated models of $T$.
-Then, by weak minimality and exchange for algebraic independence, we have that for any regular $p,q\in S_1(M)$, if $p$ and $q$ are non-orthogonal, and $I\seq p(N)$ and $J\seq q(N)$ are maximal $M$-independent sets, then $|I|=|J|$ (note that by $|T|^+$ saturation, orthogonality and weak orthogonality coincide for regular types over $M$; see \cite[Lemma 1.4.3.1]{Pibook}).
+By weak minimality and exchange for algebraic independence, we have that for any regular $p,q\in S_1(M)$, if $p$ and $q$ are non-orthogonal, and $I\seq p(N)$ and $J\seq q(N)$ are maximal $M$-independent sets, then $|I|=|J|$ (note that by $|T|^+$ saturation, orthogonality and weak orthogonality coincide for regular types over $M$; see \cite[Lemma 1.4.3.1]{Pibook}).
 So, for any regular type $p$ over some other model of $T$, we have a well-defined dimension $\dim_p(N/M)$, namely, the cardinality of a maximal $M$-independent set of realizations in $N$ of any regular $q\in S_1(M)$ non-orthogonal to $p$.
-In fact, $\dim_p(N/M)$ coincides with the cardinality of a maximal $M$-independent $I\seq N$ such that, for any $a\in I$, $\tp(a/M)$ is regular and non-orthogonal to $p$.
-The following properties of $\dim_p$ are standard exercises (see \cite{Pibook}, \cite[Lemma V.3.11]{Shbook}).
+The following property of $\dim_p$ is a standard exercise (see \cite{Pibook}, \cite{Shbook}).